SEG4910CapstoneProject/crh-feature-extractor/README.md

 # feature-extractor

-This service extracts data (such as IOCs) algorithmically.
+This service extracts data (such as IOCs) algorithmically and classifies article categories using a rule-based approach.

 ## Environment Variables